redcanaryco/oxidebpf/README.md

-* `poller.channel.full`: A counter of how many times we tried to send a dropped message across the user provided channel for perfmaps but failed to it being full.
+* `poller.channel.full`: A counter of how many times we tried to send a dropped message across the user provided channel for perfmaps but failed due to it being full.
 The map name is reported as a label.

 Adding or removing metrics will not be considered a breaking change at this point but we may reconsider this decision in the future as we